zsoltk/paperwork/README.md

 Generate build info for your Android project without breaking incremental compilation

 ### The problem
-You want to include the git hash of the last commit and build time into your project, so that you can use their values in your crash reporting tool (for example).
+A common use case is that you want to include the git hash of the last commit and build time into your project, so that you can use their values in your crash reporting tool (for example).

-The easiest way to do this is to generate them into your BuildConfig by adding these to your ```build.gradle```
+The easiest way to do this is to generate them into your ```BuildConfig``` by adding these to your ```build.gradle```

 ```groovy
 def gitSha = 'git rev-parse --short HEAD'.execute([], project.rootDir).text.trim()